 Understanding Wells Fargo's Unusual Options Activity

-Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $43.59.
+Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $43.31.

 - Sentiment: BULLISH